 Some internships will have a supplemental application that students should complete and attach to their application.
 Applicants also have the option of submitting a writing sample and up to two additional references with their application.

 ZSR Staff/Coordinators of the Non-Profit Internship Program oversee candidate recruitment, confirm interns/site matches, authorize grant payments to host sites, and organize professional development opportunities for interns during the summer.
 ZSR Staff/NPIP Coordinators also oversee the fulfillment of the NPIP Program Agreement Form.
 Host organizations that meet eligibility requirements have purview over interviewing, matching with, supervising, and paying interns.

 Eligible students must be:

 - A rising sophomore, junior, or senior (in the 2014-2015 academic year) enrolled in a full-time, four-year college or university;

 - A resident of North Carolina or attending an institution of higher education in the state; and

-- Financially eligible for a Pell grant (students ineligible for a Pell grant due to documentation issues or criminal conviction may substitute to a FAFSA/Student Aid Report).
+- A recipient of a federal Pell grant in the 2013-2014 academic year.
+(Students ineligible for a Pell grant due to documentation issues or criminal conviction should contact Ben Barge directly at email@example.com)

 Students of color are encouraged to apply.